NandhuVsona/Penny-Partner/README.md

 ---

+## 🔒 Authentication

+At Penny Partner, we prioritize your security with powerful authentication features to ensure a seamless experience:

+- **📧 OTP Verification:** Quick and secure registration with an email-based one-time password (OTP).
+- **🔑 Google Login:** One-click access via Google OAuth—no need to remember passwords!
+- **🪄 Forgot Password:** Simple and secure email recovery to get you back into your account effortlessly.

+These features protect your data while providing a smooth and hassle-free login experience! ✨

+---

 ## 📊 Tech Stack

 - ❄️ This project uses a **traditional web development stack** to deliver a reliable and intuitive experience: